LivingWithPaaji/beyondchats-assessment/README.md

 ## 📋 Dependencies

-All dependencies are installed automatically with `npm install` or `yarn install`.
+All dependencies are installed automatically with `npm install`.
 Main dependencies include:

 - **react** — UI library
 - **react-dom** — DOM bindings for React